-Mushroom masala is a delicious Indian style mushroom curry that is full of flavors.
-This creamy curry is made by cooking mushrooms in a smooth onion tomato gravy flavored with Indian spices and balanced with cream.
+Mushroom masala is a delicious Indian-style creamy mushroom curry that is full of flavors.
+It is made by cooking mushrooms in a smooth onion tomato gravy flavored with Indian spices and balanced with cream.
+This easy dish can be prepared in just 35 minutes.

 It's also one of my favorite vegetarian curries because it's very easy to make, tastes delicious, always turns out great, and is loved by everyone.

-This creamy mushroom curry is made by cooking mushrooms in a smooth onion tomato base which is flavored with warm Indian spices and their heat is balanced with cream.
+This easy mushroom curry is made by cooking mushrooms in a smooth onion tomato base which is flavored with warm Indian spices and their heat is balanced with cream.

 Jump to:

-- How to make a vegan version of this dish?
+- Making a vegan version of mushroom masala recipe

 - More easy Indian mushroom recipes

-- More vegan/ vegetarian mushroom recipes from around the world
+- More mushroom recipes from around the world

 - Recipe